General

 Sculpture in stone.
 Josepmaria Teixido I Cami.

 Short history of Indiana Limestone.
+Bill McDonald.

 Slate and soft stone sculpture.
 Frank Eliscu.